 Fingers, toes and eyes crossed for a win for Rupert! ♥

-Rupert is appearing in the West End production of Dear Evan Hansen, as Larry Murphy, Zoe and Connor’s dad.
+Rupert appeared in the West End production of Dear Evan Hansen, as Larry Murphy, Zoe and Connor’s dad.

-The production’s London home is the Noel Coward Theatre – with previews from 29 October 2019, opening on 19 November, and tickets currently selling through to May 2020.
+The production’s London home was the Noel Coward Theatre – with previews from 29 October 2019, and opening on 19 November.

-This is wonderful for Rupert, as the Broadway production has been enthusiastically received, and won six Tony Awards in 2017, including Best Musical.
-I think we’re all anticipating a long run for this in London!
+This was wonderful for Rupert, as the Broadway production has been enthusiastically received, and won six Tony Awards in 2017, including Best Musical.

 You might like to consider the book published by Nick Hern Books: Dear Evan Hansen: The Complete Book and Lyrics (West End edition).
 I’m not sure how much Rupert-related goodness is in there, but he did suggest to me that I keep an eye out for it.
 Though I’m sure he knows I’m a completist, so that might not be a general recommendation!
 Available from: Nick Hern Books.